 800-937-8398 Call us for a free quote Contact us

-Cicada killer or Northern giant hornet?
+Cicada killer or northern giant hornet (murder hornet)?

 How the cicada killer and murder hornet look different

-Cicada killers vs. murder hornets
+Cicada killers vs. murder hornets - the key differences

 Cicada killer

-Season - early July – mid August
+Season - early July – mid-August.

-Size - 1 ½ inch long
+Size - 1 ½ inch long.

-Color - Amber-colored wings, legs, and thorax; small brown head; black abdomen with broken yellow bands
+Color - Amber-colored wings, legs, and thorax; small brown head; black abdomen with broken yellow bands.

-Behavior - Females are solitary (no queen, workers or drones) and don’t instinctively protect their nests.
+Behavior - Females are solitary (no queen, workers, or drones) and don’t instinctively protect their nests.
 Males do not have a stinger, but they will show aggressive behavior.

 Location - States with a steady source of annual cicadas.
-Eastern U.S., east of the Rockies and Western U.S.
+Eastern U.S., east of the Rockies, and Western U.S.

 Murder hornet

-Habitat - Nests are built underground, oftentimes using abandoned animal tunnels and burrows or near decaying tree roots.
+• Habitat - Nests are built underground, oftentimes using abandoned animal tunnels and burrows or near decaying tree roots.

-Season - June – September
+• Season - June – September.

-Size - 1 ½ to 2 inches long
+• Size - 1 ½ to 2 inches long.

-Behavior - These social insects live in large colonies made up of a queen, workers, and drones.
+• Behavior - These social insects live in large colonies made up of a queen, workers, and drones.

-Threat - If you get near a nest, your risk of being stung is high.
+• Threat - If you get near a nest, your risk of being stung is high.
 The ¼-inch stinger can easily penetrate through thick protective material, making them especially dangerous to people.
 Murder hornets are notorious for decimating honey bee populations.

-Location - Not established in the U.S. In 2019 two were discovered in Northwest Washington state and a colony was found and destroyed in British Columbia.
+• Location - Not established in the U.S. In 2019, two were discovered in Northwest Washington state, and a colony was found and destroyed in British Columbia.

 Prevention - This species has not become established.
 In Washington state, you can report sightings or submit photos to the Washington State Department of Agriculture.

-Avoid being stung
+Avoid being stung by cicada killers and murder hornets

 Western Exterminator can help with stinging insects